 Scientific Community Access to Study Data

-Subject to compliance with the applicable laws and regulations relevant to protection of personal data, Astellas provides a platform where researchers may request access to patient level data, study level data and protocols from Astellas sponsored clinical trials conducted in patients that are completed after January 1, 2010.
+Subject to compliance with the applicable laws and regulations relevant to protection of personal data, Astellas provides a platform (www.clinicalstudydatarequest.com) where researchers may request access to participant level data, trial level data and protocols from Astellas sponsored clinical trials conducted in patients that are completed after January 1, 2010.

-Access to this data may be granted for products and indications approved in any country after the request has been reviewed and approved by an independent panel of experts (“Scientific Review Board”) based on scientific merit and the qualifications of the researcher.
-Access will be given by Astellas after review and approval by the Scientific Review Board and execution of a data -sharing agreement.
+Access to this datais granted for products and indications approved in any country after the request has been reviewed and approved by an independent panel of experts (“Scientific Review Board”) based on scientific merit and the qualifications of the researcher.
+Access is given by Astellas after review and approval by the Scientific Review Board and execution of a data sharing agreement.

 Policy on Stem Cell Research and Development